SRI-CSL/f3d/README.md

 # Running

 The core C++ libraries for f3d are written portably, so they should compile on each of Windows, Linux, and MacOSX.

+# Site Models

+To exercise f3d, you should download at least one site model.
+At least one sample site models can be found at https://github.com/SRI-CSL/radius